View Boyd Johnson's Obituary on AZCentral.com and share memories

 Davis was honored to have had such a loving and loyal companion as his Labrador Retriever, Bock.
 He was the best friend Davis ever had.

-Davis is survived by his deceased step-son Arlyn Benson VanDeMark's children, and a large, loving family of his nieces, Alice Enola Koob and Leslie Johnson, his nephews, Joe Robert Hendrickson, III, Boyd Harris Hendrickson, Fletcher Ray Hendrickson, Alex Johnson, their children, his aunt, cousins, and countless friends.
+Davis is survived by his deceased step-son Arlyn Benson VanDeMark's children, and a large, loving family of his nieces, Alice Enola Koob and Leslie Johnson Martinez, his nephews, Joe Robert Hendrickson, III, Boyd Harris Hendrickson, Fletcher Ray Hendrickson, Alexander Patrick Johnson, their children, his aunt, cousins, and countless friends.

 A graveside service will be held for Davis at Arizona Pioneer's Home Cemetery on Thursday, April 2, 2020 at 11:00 am.
 All in attendance will be asked to respect social distancing.